 2.8.
 Ingress Controller Requirements

-A Kubernetes Ingress Controller is required to deploy the Sitecore Kubernetes specification files.
+You must have a Kubernetes Ingress Controller to deploy the Sitecore Kubernetes specification files.

 Sitecore Kubernetes deployments are tested with latest stable NGINX Ingress Controller releases from the Helm project and are subject to change over time.